-Message Description Cannot stop the service.
+Message Description Cannot close service handle.
+The agent could not close the Service Control Manager handle.
+Solution: Verify that the specified service is running.
+Cannot start service.
+The agent could not start the specified service.
+This may occur because of the following: The specified SCM handle does not have access to the service. or The specified handle is invalid.
+Solution: Verify that the service name in the configuration file is the same as the name displayed by the SCM.
+Verify that the specified service is supported by the host.
+Verify that the service is listed in the SCM window.
+Cannot stop the service.
 The agent could not stop the specified service.
 This may occur because of the following: The specified service was not opened successfully. or The specified service was not opened with the required access.
 Solution: Verify that the service was opened successfully.
 Check the access with which the service was opened.
 Wait for mutex failed.
 The wait function for mutex failed.
-This message is followed by an error code.
-Check the error code for more information.
-Wait for mutex abandoned.
+This message is followe by an error code.
+Check the error code for more information Wait for mutex abandoned.
 The mutex object is was not released by the thread that owned the mutex object before the thread terminated.
-This indicates a possibility that the SQL script is not terminated.
-Solution: Verify that the SQL script executed correctly.
+This indicates a possibility that the SQL script is not terminated Solution: Verify that the SQL script executed correctly.
 Cannot wait for mutex object.
 The agent could not acquire mutex for the resource.
 This may occur if two or more Oracle resources configured.
 Solution: Verify that the SQL script executed correctly.
 Failed to decrypt password.
 The agent could not decrypt the domain password.
 Solution: Verify that the password was encrypted using the VCS Encrypt utility.

+Table 6-4 Oracle agent error messages (continued)

-No domain specified in The attribute Domain is not configured for the resource. argument list.
+Message Description No domain specified in The attribute Domain is not configured for the resource. argument list.
 Solution: Verify that the correct Domain is defined in the configuration file.
 No username specified in The attribute UserName is not configured for the resource. argument list.
 Solution: Verify that the correct UserName is defined in the configuration file.
 No password specified in The attribute Password is not configured for the resource. argument list.
 Solution: Verify that the password is encrypted using the VCS Encrypt utility.
 Verify that the correct encrypted password is defined in the configuration file.

-Table 6-3 Oracle agent error messages (continued)

-Message Description No SID specified in argument list.
+No SID specified in argument list.
 The configuration definition of the agent does not contain a value for the attribute SID.
 Solution: Verify that the attribute SID is correctly defined in the configuration file.
 SQLPlus process exited with error error_code.
 The agent could not execute the SQLPlus process correctly.
 See the associated error code for more information.
 Invalid filename in argument list file_name.
 The SQL script for the resource is incorrectly defined in the filename.
 Solution: Verify that the attribute SQLFile is correctly defined in the configuration file.
 Verify the validity of the file name and path.
 An Oracle error occurred.
 An error occurred while generating the SQL script.
 This is an Oracle error and the corresponding error number and error message is logged to the agent log.